seibert-media/automatix/README.md

  to open a separate terminal and type these commands there.

 Using automatix itself as command should work, but may lead to confusing output as well.
-Note that the optional progress bar will be overwritten by the new automatix instance for the duration of this command.
+Note, that the progress bar will be overwritten by the new automatix instance for the duration of the automatix command.

-If you want to keep `python_progress_bar` installed for other programms, but have troubles here, you can either set `progress_bar` to `false` in the config file or set the `AUTOMATIX_SUPPRESS_PROGRESS_BAR` environment variable.